You’ve come to the website of Jordan E. Rosenfeld, author, writing coach and editor.

-***Jordan is author of the novel of suspense Forged in Grace, and the writing guides Make a Scene: Crafting a Powerful Story One Scene at a Time, and Write Free: Attracting the Creative Life with Rebecca Lawton.
-Jordan’s essays and articles have appeared in such publications as AlterNet.org, Marin Magazine, Publisher’s Weekly, San Francisco Chronicle, The St. Petersburg Times, Whole Life Times, The Writer and Writer’s Digest magazine.
+***Jordan is author of the novel of suspense Forged in Grace, Night Oracle (as J.P.
+Rose) and the writing guides Make a Scene: Crafting a Powerful Story One Scene at a Time, and, with Rebecca Lawton, Write Free: Attracting the Creative Life.
+Jordan’s freelance articles have appeared in such publications as AlterNet.org, Boutique Design, Hospitality Style, Marin Magazine, Publisher’s Weekly, San Francisco Chronicle, Whole Life Times, The Writer and Writer’s Digest magazine.
 Her book commentaries have appeared on The California Report, a news-magazine produced by NPR-affiliate KQED radio.
-She is co-founder of www.indie-visible.com, a writer’s collective offering publishing and marketing support to indie authors.

-Jordan is working on two forthcoming writing books from Writer’s Digest Books: A Writer’s Guide to Persistence: A Toolkit to Build & Bolster a Lasting Writing Practice (Spring: 2015), and, with Martha Alderson, (“The Plot Whisperer”) Deep Scenes: Plot Your Story Scene-by-Scene Through Action, Emotion & Theme (Fall, 2015).
-Also, under the pen name J.P.
-Rose, Jordan’s first novel of Romantic Suspense, Night Oracles, releases in Spring, 2014.
+Jordan is working on two forthcoming writing books from Writer’s Digest Books: A Writer’s Guide to Persistence: A Toolkit to Build & Bolster a Lasting Writing Practice (Spring: 2015), and, with Martha Alderson, “The Plot Whisperer,” Deep Scenes: Plot Your Story Scene-by-Scene Through Action, Emotion & Theme (Fall, 2015).

-She teaches an ongoing series of online writing courses and webinars on the subjects of plot, scene and tension-building, and will be holding the first annual Plot & Scene retreat with author Martha Alderson, The Plot Whisperer, in May 2014.
+She teaches an ongoing series of online writing courses and webinars on the subjects of scenes, revision, plot, and tension-building, and will be holding the second annual Plot & Scene retreat with author Martha Alderson, The Plot Whisperer, in May 2015.

 She now lives among the garlic and the mushrooms in Northern California with her husband, son and their cat.